FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/graph-convolutional-neural-network-and-matrix-factorization.md

 # Final Prayer and Blessing

 I would like for the reader of this to leave with a better sense of the relationship between matrix factorization and GCNs.
-Like most neural network based models we tend to think of them as a black box and a black box that are "better".
+Like most neural network based models we tend to think of them as a black box and a black box that is "better".
 However, in the one layer GCN case we can see that they are equal, with the GCN in fact having more learnable parameters (therefore more cost to train).\
 Therefore, it makes sense to use $2$ layers or more.
-But when using more, we need to justify them either behaviorally or expert advice.
+But when using more, we need to justify them either behaviorally or with expert advice.

+### How to go from MF to GCNs
+1. Start with matrix factorization of the user-item matrix, maybe add in context or time.
+If it performs well and recommendations line up with non-ML recommendations (using base segmentation analysis), that means the model is at least somewhat sensible.

+2. Consider doing a GCN next if the performance of MF is decent but not great.
+Additionally, definitely try GCN if you know (from marketing etc) that the richness of the graph structure actually plays a role in the prediction.
+For example, in the sale of Milwaukee tools a graph structure is probably not that useful.
+However, for selling Thursday Boots which is heavily influenced by social media clusters, the graph structure might be much more useful.

+3. Interestingly, the MF matrices tend to be very long and narrow (there are usually thousands of users and most companies have far more users than they have products.
+This is not true for a company like Amazon (300 million users and 300 million products).
+But if you have a long narrow matrix that is sparse you are not too concerned with computation since at worst you have $m\times n \approx O(n), m<<n$, it does not matter much whether you do MF or GCN, but $m\times n  = O(mn)$ when $m\approx n$, for such a case the matrix approach will probably give you a faster result.

+It is worthwhile in a consulting environment to always start with a simple matrix factorization, the GCN for simplicity of use and understanding but then find a matrix structure that approximates only the most interesting and rich aspects of the graph structure that actually influence the final recommendations.

 # References
 https://jonathan-hui.medium.com/graph-convolutional-networks-gcn-pooling-839184205692